Menu

 • Lockheed F-117 Nighthawk

-The F-117 Nighthawk, also known as the “Stealth Fighter,” is a single-seat, twin-engine strike-fighter built by Lockheed’s Skunk Works.
+The F-117 “Nighthawk” is a single-seat, twin-engine strike-fighter built by Lockheed’s Skunk Works.
 Designed as a stealth aircraft undetectable by enemy radar, the F-117 made its first flight in 1981.
-The Nighthawk was the first operational aircraft designed to exploit low-observable stealth technology to evade detection by radar or sensors, allowing it to carry out its mission and return home undetected.
+This airframe was the first operational military aircraft designed to exploit low-observable stealth technology to evade detection by enemy radar or sensors.
+Nighthawks retired from active service in 2008 as the more advanced F-22 Raptor assumed the role once held by the F-117.
+Lockheed built 64 Nighthawks total.

 Lockheed F-117 Nighthawk Blueprint